dragonflypl/web-wiki/react.md

 To force updates, call `forceUpdate` method.

-### Higher order component (function)
+### Higher-order component (function)

+HoC is a function that takes a components and returns new one.

+It is a technique from FP (higher-order functions).
+Just as the higher-order function creates a new function, the HoC creates a new component.

+HoC is a  **function**  that  **accepts**  **a component**  and  **returns a new component that renders the passed one**.
+This new component is enhanced with an additional functionality.

+> const HoC = BaseComponent => EnhancedComponent

+`recompose` is a library that enables HoC composition and provides dozens of generic HoC.

-This is a generic function that generates a container components:
+ (usually this is a generic function that generates a container components from presntational components):

 ```
 import React from 'react';